cpran/cpran/doc/cpran.md

     these.

-    You also use **install** to re-install a plugin that has already been installed with the **--force** option.
+    You also use **install** to re-install a plugin that has already been installed with the **--reinstall** option.
 This is useful if your local version somehow becomes corrupted (eg, if you've accidentally deleted files from within it).

+    Plugins will be tested before installation, and only those that pass all tests will be installed.
+You can change this behaviour by using the **--force** option, which will disregard the results of the tests and proceed with installation (not recommended!).

     See [CPrAN::Command::install](install) for the full documentation.